John Nathan: Career

 Nathan's works focus on Japanese culture, Japanese literature, Japanese cinema, the theory and practice of translation, and the sociology of business culture.
 Nathan first met Yukio Mishima in 1963.
 In 1965, at the age of 25, Nathan translated Mishima's The Sailor Who Fell from Grace with the Sea.
-Impressed by Nathan's translation, Mishima requested Nathan sign on as his translator and help Mishima in his quest in being awarded the Nobel Prize for Literature.
+Impressed by Nathan's translation, Mishima requested Nathan sign on as his translator and help Mishima in his quest in being awarded the Nobel Prize in Literature.
 Nathan was more interested in translating the work of Kenzaburō Ōe.
 Nathan ultimately refused to translate Mishima's 1964 novel (絹と明察, Kinu to Meisatsu), opting instead to translate Kenzaburō Ōe's 1964 novel (個人的な体験, Kojinteki na Taiken).
 Mishima, who was considered an "arch-rival" of Ōe, abruptly severed ties with Nathan afterwards.
 In 1974, Nathan authored Mishima: A Biography (1974), a biography of Yukio Mishima.
 In 1994, Kenzaburō Ōe was awarded the Nobel Prize in Literature and Nathan accompanied him to Stockholm.

 In 1972, Nathan provided the script for Hiroshi Teshigahara's film Summer Soldiers, about U.S. Army deserters seeking refuge in Japan.
 He left Princeton in the late 1970s to pursue filmmaking and created three documentaries about the Japanese.

 In 1999, Nathan published Sony: The Private Life, a biography of Sony Corporation.
 The book was the product of 115 interviews conducted by Nathan with current and past key executives of Sony.
 In 2004, he published Japan Unbound: A Volatile Nation's Quest for Pride and Purpose, a scholarly work which provides a historical context to contemporary Japan.
 In 2008, Nathan published his memoir, Living Carelessly in Tokyo and Elsewhere.
 In 2013, Nathan published a translation of Natsume Sōseki's unfinished novel Light and Dark.
 In 2018, Nathan published a biography of Sōseki titled Sōseki: Modern Japan's Greatest Novelist.